LuciusCornelius88/cars_counter/README.md

-Here are 2 projects based on Ultralytics YOLO technology.
+Here are 2 projects based on [Ultralytics YOLO](https://github.com/ultralytics/ultralytics).
-Also the object tracking with Sort tracker is used.
+Also the object tracking with [Sort tracker](https://github.com/abewley/sort) is used.

 ![Example_1](images/count_cars.png)